FlexTRKR/PyFLEXTRKR/README.md

 2. Tracking MCSs using infrared brightness temperature (Tb) data from geostationary satellites, or outgoing longwave radiation (OLR) data from model simulations, with optional collocated precipitation data to identify robust MCSs [[Feng et al. (2021), JGR](https://doi.org/10.1029/2020JD034202)];
 3. Tracking generic 2D objects defined by simple threshold-based connectivity masks.

 The input data must contain at least 3 dimensions: *time, y, x*, with corresponding coordinates of *time, latitude, longitude*.
 The *latitude* and *longitude* coordinates can  be either 1D or 2D.
 But the data must be on a fixed 2D grid (any projection is fine) since PyFLEXTRKR only supports tracking data on 2D arrays.
 Irregular grids such as those in E3SM or MPAS model must first be regridded to a regular grid before tracking.
 Additional variable names and coordinate names are specified in the config file.
+See [user guide](https://github.com/FlexTRKR/PyFLEXTRKR/blob/main/UserGuide.md) for more details in preparing the input dataset.

 # **3. Installing PyFLEXTRKR**